lukesleeman/revsport-crew-entry-bookmarklet/README.md

 # RevSport Crew Entry Bookmarklet

-A powerful bookmarklet that helps revolutioniseSPORT users quickly add multiple crew members to their events by matching names intelligently and remembering user preferences.
+A helpful bookmarklet that allows revolutioniseSPORT users quickly add multiple athletes into to regatta crews by matching names intelligently and remembering user preferences.

 ## Features

-- **Smart Name Matching**: Uses advanced algorithms to match names even with variations, typos, or partial names
+- **Smart Name Matching**: Uses several strategies to match names even with variations, typos, or partial names
 - **Bulk Operations**: Add multiple crew members at once by pasting a list of names
 - **User Memory**: Remembers your name mapping choices for future use
 - **Flexible Selection**: Manual override options for all matches